gxli/Adjacent-Correlation-Analysis/README.rst

    :width: 500px

-**The adjacent correlation map applied to temperature and precipitation data.**  The output consists of two maps: the correlation angle map and the correlation degree map.
-The correlation angle map shows the direction of the correlation in the phase space, while the correlation degree map shows the strength of the correlation.
+**The adjacent correlation map applied to temperature and precipitation data.**   The output consists of a correlation angle map, a map of the correlation degree, and a correlation coefficient map (available as the program output).
+The correlation angle map shows the direction of the correlation in the phase space, while the correlation degree map shows the strength of the correlation. *Different colors represent different ways temperature T,x  and log(percipation) are correlated*.

 ------------------------------
 References:
 ------------------------------

-If you make use of this software for your work we would appreciate it if you would cite the paper:
+If you make use of this software for your work we would appreciate it if you would cite the papers:

 Adjacent Correlation Analysis: